Java

 - A

-private String nameand a constructor - A concrete
+private String name and a constructor

-getName()getter - An abstract method
+- An abstract method

 Then write a Dog subclass that calls the parent constructor and returns "Woof!" from makeSound().